The Bulletin: Combined-Degrees Programs

 Fifth-Year Master’s Degrees Program with the School of Arts and Sciences

-he School of Arts and Sciences and the Graduate School of Arts and Sciences (GSAS) offer Fifth-Year Master’s Degree Programs through select departments.
+The School of Arts and Sciences and the Graduate School of Arts and Sciences (GSAS) offer Fifth-Year Master’s Degree Programs through select departments.
 The Fifth-Year Master’s Degree is one way of recognizing the increasing number of undergraduates entering college with exceptional preparation in certain areas.
-Students seeking admission to the program should consult their undergraduate major advisor, their Associate Dean of Advising, and their prospective graduate advisors, also known as the Director for Graduate Studies, before applying to the Graduate School.
+Students seeking admission to these programs should consult their undergraduate major advisor, their Associate Dean of Advising, and their prospective graduate advisors before applying to the Graduate School.
+Tufts undergraduate who are considering a Fifth Year Master’s program must adhere to the policies and procedures detailed in the GSAS Master’s, OTD, and Certificate Handbook.

 Combined Bachelor’s/Master’s in Public Health (MPH) Degrees Program